 When you mix the chopped herbs into the goat cheese, be sure to really mash the herbs with the back of the spoon.
 This helps the herbs release their flavor into the goat cheese, and even though it might sound a little silly, I promise it does actually make a difference!

 I like to let the peppers cool a bit after grilling, then I make a slit in each one being careful not to cut all the way through.
-I think these are best at room temperature, but they’re almost as good straight out of the refrigerator if you want to make them ahead for a party.
+These are best at room temperature, but they’re almost as good straight out of the refrigerator if you want to make them ahead for a party.

 I meant to say earlier that container gardening can be really great for herb gardens because you can easily move them inside in the winter.
 When we were living in Calgary (in a basement apartment with next to no space or light) I grew herbs in the windows of the sunniest room.